 These, along with many other questions, will ultimately determine the overall strategy for your website.

-While many do-it-yourself website builders have become popular today, they are missing the most important aspect in building a successful online presence— the strategy behind it.
+While many do-it-yourself website builders have become popular, they are missing the most important aspect in building a successful online presence— the strategy behind it.
 Without the strategy in place, you could end up with a beautiful design that “does” very little for your business.

 Your website content includes the words, images, graphics, video, and any other media that will be on your website.

 It’s important that the content on your website is in alignment with your strategy, but there are other factors to consider as well— such as search engine optimization, user experience, and being able to persuade visitors to take your desired actions.

-Ultimately it is the content on your website that will differentiate you from your competitors and determine whether or not a user engages and takes action.
+Ultimately it is the content on your website that will differentiate you from your competitors and determine whether or not a visitor engages and takes action, whether that’s making a purchase or giving you a call.

-Many business owners are tempted to write their own website copy, use photos taken from their cell phone (or externally sourced images), or mix-matched graphics from projects past— but it’s important to consider if your have the skills, knowledge, and experience in order to do it effectively yourself.
+Many business owners are tempted to write their own website copy, use photos taken from their cell phone (or externally sourced images), or mix-matched graphics from projects past— but it’s important to consider if you have the skills, knowledge, and experience in order to do it effectively yourself.

-“Design” is the most common catch-all phrase for having a website built, but when it comes to building a website, but the primary focus of web design is to create the layout and visual elements of how your website will look.
+“Design” is the most common catch-all phrase for having a website built, but when it comes to building a website, the primary focus of web design is to create the layout and visual elements of how your website will look.
 Industry professionals sometimes reference the visual aspects of a website as “User Interface” or “UI”.

-Another factor to consider in design is the “User Experience” or “UX”.
-UX is primarily focused on usability, ease of use, and how customers feel when using your site.
+Another factor to consider in website design is the “User Experience” or “UX”.
+UX is primarily focused on usability, accessibility, and how customers feel when using your site.

 Both UX and UI need to be considered when designing a website, as many of their functions have a strong overlap.